e-gov/GOVSSO/Representee.md

 #### 3.2.2 Session update request with `representee.*` scope

-To get detailed representation information for a specific person, `representee.{{subject}}` scope needs to be added to session update request.
+To get detailed representation information for a specific person, `representee.{subject}` scope needs to be added to session update request.

-The `{{subject}}` value must be the ID code of a natural person or the registry code of a legal person, prefixed by the country code of the person's origin.
+The `{subject}` value must be the ID code of a natural person or the registry code of a legal person, prefixed by the country code of the person's origin.

 The client application can only request detailed representation info about persons listed in the `representee_list`.
 Only one representee can be requested at once.